Panjpeer Rocks

-Panjpeer Rocks is a cliff in Pakistan.
-It is located in Union Council Narar of Tehsil Kahuta, about 70 km away from the capital Islamabad.
-It is approximately 5500 feet above the sea level.
-Adjacent places include Panjar, Kotli Sattian, and Sore village that includes Manjan Lake and Sore waterfall.
+Panjpeer Rocks also called as "Balcony of Pakistan" is a cliff in Pakistan.
+It is located in Union Council Narar of Tehsil Kahuta, about 70 km (2 hours drive) away from the capital Islamabad.
+It is approximately 6100 feet above the sea level.
+Adjacent places include, Noorabad Waterfall, Khoiyan Waterfall, Panjar, Kotli Sattian, and Sore village that includes Manjan Lake and Sore waterfall.

-History

-The rocks are named after five holy men who meditated a thousand year ago.